|

 "Yes, melmenya," he said, with one of his radiant smiles,

-Then he disappeared into the bathing room.
-Eowyn caught Richardis
+"you look lovely."
+He disappeared into the bathing room.

-eye in the mirror.
-The maid was smiling.
+Eowyn caught Richardis eye in the mirror.
+"Elves,"

 The ceiling of the Great Hall was supported by thick wooden beams